max124125/max124125/README.md

 Hi!
 Please find information about me HERE, and some of my projects in the REPOSITORIES tab!
-NOTE: the RXL repo is the most complete at the moment, and I'm hoping to furthur the others over the summer
+NOTE: the RXL repo is the most complete at the moment, and I'm hoping to improve the others over the summer

 # Current Education:
 **Queen’s University** | Bachelor of Mechanical Engineering [Final year]